rmy1998/new-site/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Mingyuan Rong is a Ph.D. candidate in Mathematics at the University of Science and Technology of China.
+His research interests include extremal set theory and extremal graph theory.
+He is currently working under the supervision of Prof. Jie Ma and has published several preprints in these areas.